Word Count: 125 words is an estimated maximum. Less is more.

 Attachments: Readers can download attachments!
 Formats: Microsoft Word or Adobe PDF.

 Pictures: Include at least one image (photo or logo) to go with your ad.
-You can submit 1-5 images for your blast.
+You may submit a maximum of 1-5 images for your blast.
 If you do not have a photo, we will insert a stock photo to go with your content (if we can find one that is suitable for your content).

 Hyperlinks: Any content in your ad can be hyperlinked to an email or website.
 We can also insert a button that hyperlinks.